 Mani Rimdu is especially a celebration of the Tibetan Buddhist Sherpa people in autumn around the Tengboche monastery in the Everest region.
-The local people, monks from different monasteries and Lamas gather together for five days and wish for the world’s protection.
-The dramas, dances with masks, prayers with mantras and feasts include in this Mani Rimdu festival.
-Demons are defeated by the pious in the drama symbolically in this festival.
-It is an important and very much colourful festival that is celebrating every year in the Everest region during the autumn season.
+The local people, monks from different monasteries, and Lamas gather for five days and wish for the world’s protection.
+The dramas, dances with masks, prayers with mantras, and feasts include in this Mani Rimdu festival.
+Demons are defeated by the pious in the drama symbolically of this festival.
+It is an important and colorful festival celebrated yearly in the Everest region during autumn.

 When is Mani Rimdu

 The Mani Rimdu date is fixed in October and November, which remains in the 10th month of the Tibetan lunar calendar.
 It is a 19 days festival, but the last three days are officially a celebration.
-The festival does not set on the same dates always, so the dates can be fixed according to the Tibetan Lunar calendar every year.
+The festival does not set exact dates permanently so the dates can be fixed according to the Tibetan Lunar calendar every year.

 Mani Rimdu Celebrations